nzrsky/SwifterDate/README.md

 <a name="9"/>

 ### 9. Relative Date Formatting (fully customizable!)
-Relative formatting is all new in SwiftDate; it supports 120+ languages with two different styles (`.default, .twitter`), 9 flavours (`.long, .longTime, .longConvenient, .short, .shortTime, .shortConvenient, .narrow, .tiny, .quantify`) and all of them are customizable as you need.
+Relative formatting is all new in SwifterDate; it supports 120+ languages with two different styles (`.default, .twitter`), 9 flavours (`.long, .longTime, .longConvenient, .short, .shortTime, .shortConvenient, .narrow, .tiny, .quantify`) and all of them are customizable as you need.
 The extensible format allows you to provide your own translations and rules to override the default behaviour.

 ```swift